Health status of Asian Americans: Cardiovascular disease

 Cardiovascular disease is one of the leading killers in all ethnic groups and a major contributor to disability among older adults.
 The incidence of heart disease is known to increase with age and the majority of deaths from coronary artery disease occur in people ages 65 years and older.
 While the rates of death from cardiovascular disease are lower for Asian Americans relative to other ethnic groups, they are still diagnosed with hypertension and heart disease.
 Cardiovascular disease and associated risk factors among Asian Americans and Pacific Islanders are high blood cholesterol, high blood pressure, cigarette smoking, obesity, and diabetes mellitus.
 According to American Heart Association in 2016, around 19.5% of Asian Americans have high blood pressure.
-In 2013, 18,819 deaths among Asians and Pacific Islanders were due to cardiovascular disease; 8,477 due to chronic heart disease; and 2,616 due to myocardial infarction.
+In 2013, 18,819 deaths among Asians and Pacific Islanders were from cardiovascular disease, 8,477 from chronic heart disease, and 2,616 from myocardial infarction.
 Cancer, the second leading cause of death, contributed to 21.3% in 2017.
 The prevalence of coronary heart disease among Asian Americans is estimated to be around 4.9%.

-Cardiovascular disease remains the leading cause of death for all Americans, and continues to disproportionally affect the Asian Americans who are disadvantageous in society due to various social determinants.
-These social determinants leading to health disparity include lack of language proficiency, health illiteracy due to lower education attainment, racial discrimination, economic instability and poor community engagement.
+Cardiovascular disease remains the leading cause of death for all Americans, and continues to disproportionally affect the Asian Americans who are disadvantageous in society because of various social determinants.
+The social determinants leading to health disparity include lack of language proficiency, health illiteracy from lower education attainment, racial discrimination, economic instability and poor community engagement.
 According to the National Institute on Minority Health and Health Disparity (NIMHD) sponsored lecture "Health Disparity Research in Diverse Asian American Populations in 2016", 70% of foreign-born Asian Americans were identified as having limited English proficiency, dissimilar cultural beliefs and behaviors, as well as unfamiliarity with the Western health care system and difficulty following instructions at the doctor's office.
 Addressing the health disparities requires significant awareness, comprehension, and consideration for the growing diversity of Asian population, especially for the foreign-born older Asian Americans.
 Understanding the impact of social determinants on health equity is crucial to health care professionals and policy makers to reduce health disparities and improve the health equality among Asian Americans and the underserved populations.